Guide To the Real Life Game of Thrones Castles in Europe

 I return, once again, to my Game of Thrones’ obsession.
 Greetings fellow Game of Thrones nerds, sullied and unsullied, Stark or Targaryen devotees.
+Here's my guide to the stunning and craggy castles in Europe that have been filming locations for HBO's Game of Thrones.

 Who doesn't love Game of Thrones, George R.R.
 Martin's romantic medieval world of lust, murder, and dragons?
 Well, maybe some of us superfans weren't overly fond of the face paced and teleporting elements of the last season or the clunky ending.